shikhin/wodscipe/README.md

     make

-The global environment variable `PROGLANG` is used to determine which interpreter to assemble with support for.
+The Makefile variable `PROGLANG` is used to determine which interpreter to assemble with support for.
 Supported languages are described below.